underdogg-forks/laravel-cms/readme.md

 * Defining template variables
 * Adding content to template variables
 * Displaying actual pages after being created
+* Nested pages

 ## Structure

 ### Themes

-Themes are stored in `resoures/views/themes/` but have plans to move them to `public/themes/`.
+Themes are stored in `public/themes/`.

-If I wanted my theme to be called `my-theme` I would make the folder `resources/views/themes/my-theme/` and put all my theme related files in here.
+If I wanted my theme to be called `my-theme` I would make the folder `public/themes/my-theme/` and put all my theme related files in here.
 (I have future plans to move all theme related information into a `theme.yaml` file).

 Right now themes are not stored in the database.
 They are simply pulled by directory name, as only one theme can be active at a time.